 To see if the Town will vote to raise and appropriate the sum of Sixty-Five Thousand Dollars (\$65,000.00) for the purpose of cleaning, rehabilitation and long-term well and equipment maintenance for seven (7) bedrock wells and five (5) gravel pack wells.
+This sum will come from the water reserve fund.
 This will be a non-lapsing appropriation per RSA 32:7, VI and will not lapse until the project is completed or in two (2) years (December 31, 2027), whichever occurs first.
 This is a special warrant article.
-(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (This amount would be paid for from water rates and would have no impact on the tax rate.)
+(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (This amount would be paid for from water reserve and would have no impact on the tax rate or on water rates.)